 While I continued to draw inspiration from Marye Anne's success from afar, I only had the pleasure of reconnecting with her at a Welch Foundation banquet maybe a decade ago.
 It was sadly clear to me she was not in good physical shape.
 Indeed, shortly thereafter health issues would force Marye Anne to step down as chair of the Welch Foundation SAB.
 She must have seen the worry on my face when we met.
-But, as was her wont, Marye Anne quickly put me at ease saying something along the lines of, "Yes, I have a terminal disease.
-But if you breathe oxygen, you have a terminal disease."
+But, as was her wont, Marye Anne quickly put me at ease saying something along the lines of, "Yes, I have a terminal disease."
 A nugget of wisdom I still cherish.